SJIA Safety Profile & Adverse Events

 Treatment with ACTEMRA is not recommended in patients with active hepatic disease or hepatic impairment.

 Avoid use of live vaccines concurrently with ACTEMRA.
+No data are available on the secondary transmission of infection from persons receiving live vaccines to patients receiving ACTEMRA or on the effectiveness of vaccination in patients receiving ACTEMRA.
 Patients should be brought up to date on all recommended vaccinations prior to initiation of ACTEMRA therapy.
-The interval between live vaccinations and initiation of ACTEMRA therapy should follow current vaccination guidelines for immunosuppressive agents.

 RHEUMATOID ARTHRITIS (RA)

 The most common serious adverse reactions were serious infections.
+The most common serious infections included pneumonia, urinary tract infection, cellulitis, herpes zoster, gastroenteritis, diverticulitis, sepsis and bacterial arthritis.
 In the ACTEMRA-IV monotherapy clinical study, the rate of serious infections was 3.6 per 100 patient-years in the ACTEMRA group and 1.5 per 100 patient-years in the methotrexate group.
 The rate of serious infections in the 4 mg/kg and 8 mg/kg ACTEMRA plus DMARD groups was 4.4 and 5.3 events per 100 patient-years, respectively, compared to 3.9 events per 100 patient-years in the placebo plus DMARD group.

 In the 5 Phase III clinical trials, the most common adverse reactions (≥5% of patients treated with ACTEMRA-IV) through 6 months were:

 + DMARDs (%)

 The safety observed for ACTEMRA administered subcutaneously was consistent with the known safety profile of intravenous ACTEMRA, with the exception of injection-site reactions, which were more common with ACTEMRA-SC compared with placebo-SC injections (IV-arm).